StackVista/stackstate-docs/stackpacks/integrations/agent_v2/docker.md

 ### Prerequisites

-* [StackState Agent](/setup/agent/docker.md) running in a Docker container that is able to connect to StackState.
+* [StackState Agent V2](/setup/agent/docker.md) running in a Docker container that is able to connect to StackState.
+* The [StackState Agent StackPack](/stackpacks/integrations/agent.md) installed in StackState.

 ### Install